 The Isle of Wight AONB includes a wealth of history contained within the landscape.
 These are physical reminders of our past; linked to this are the varied components that gives us our sense of history and define the distinctiveness of both the Island in its entirety and also the different areas within it.
-In this context we consider that cultural associations reinforce the local distinctiveness and character of the Isle of Wight AONB landscape.
+In this context we consider that arts and culture reinforce the local distinctiveness and character of the AONB landscape.